This Notice applies to the websites at dimensions.ai and related services (“Dimensions”).

 Note, where you are using Dimensions pursuant to an organization’s subscription, that organization may have certain admin rights over your account, including the ability to track your usage; and we will act in accordance with any instructions they may give in respect of such information (if any) they may provide to us about you or which we may collect on their behalf (whose policies – not this policy – will govern how the personal data we process on their behalf is used).

 We take appropriate technical and organizational security measures to protect personal data from accidental or unlawful destruction, accidental loss and unauthorized access, destruction, misuse, modification or disclosure, including generally accepted standards designed to protect personal data provided to us, both during transmission and once it is received.

 We only keep your personal data for as long as it is necessary for the purposes for which it was collected, after which it will be destroyed, erased or anonymized.

-In order to run our business and provide Dimensions, we may transfer personal data from the UK or the European Economic Area (EEA), including to our affiliates and service providers, many of whom are located outside of these jurisdictions.
-Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data by implementing at least one of the following safeguards:
+Digital Science’s primary business operations, and much of the Dimensions infrastructure, is based in the United States (“USA”).
+This means that in order to run our business and provide Dimensions, personal data may be transferred to the USA, as well as to other locations where our affiliates and service providers are based.
+Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data, which in the case of personal data originating from the UK or the European Economic Area (EEA) shall involve implementing at least one of the following safeguards:

 - making sure the destination country has been deemed to provide an adequate level of protection for personal data;